 Exploring the Issue of Anger

 For us, anger is a “misdirection,” a hang-up that we have developed to mask hurt or fear.
-At it’s core, our anger is an intent to preserve our personal worth, essential needs or basic convictions.
+At its core, our anger is an intent to preserve our personal worth, essential needs, or basic convictions.
+Celebrate Recovery can help us work through our anger issues and find healing.

 Characteristics of Someone Struggling with Anger Issues may include, but are not limited to: